TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 $$

 respectively.
-A playing card typically has a thickness of about $0.2$ millimeter, so the coordinates of the top card of the stack will be
+A playing card typically has a thickness of about $0.2$ millimetre, so the coordinates of the top card of the stack will be

 $$
 \begin{bmatrix}0\\0\\10.4\end{bmatrix},\quad\begin{bmatrix}87\\0\\10.4\end{bmatrix},\quad\begin{bmatrix}0\\56\\10.4\end{bmatrix},\quad\text{and}\quad\begin{bmatrix}87\\56\\10.4\end{bmatrix},